Burnout in Medical Students & Residents: What to Do About It

 3 | Optimize Your Day-to-Day Life

 Life optimization is the name of the game here at Med School Insiders.
-In creating a future generation of happier, healthier, and more effective doctors, we understand your personal and professional lives are not siloed apart; instead, they are closely intertwined.
+In creating a future generation of happier, healthier, and more effective doctors, we understand that your personal and professional lives are not siloed; instead, they are closely intertwined.

 Optimizing your sleep, productivity, and overall efficiency will go a long way.
 However, there are frequently overlooked aspects that deserve to be highlighted.

 First, shorten your commute.
-When I was in plastic surgery residency, I paid a premium to live near the hospital.
+During my plastic surgery residency, I paid a premium to live near the hospital.
 This reduced my commute drastically and also allowed me to cycle to and from work.
 Ultimately, this meant more time for sleep, and I was able to get cardio twice daily just from my commute.

 Other ways you can buy yourself more time include ordering healthy takeout or meal plans instead of cooking yourself, getting a housecleaning service, or using ride-sharing services like Uber or Lyft rather than driving.
 Maintaining healthy habits, such as proper nutrition and regular exercise, will also go a long way in sustaining this intense lifestyle and warding off burnout.